-ECP networks which include more contracted Federally Qualified Health Centers (FQHC) and Tribal and Urban Indian clinics are preferred and will be considered more favorably.
-Certified QHPs contracting with Tribal or Urban Indian Clinics must use the Centers for Medicare & Medicaid Services Model QHP Addendum for Indian Health Care Providers.
-(See Appendix B Model QHP Addendum for Indian Health Care Providers).
+Certified QHPs who contractcontracting with Tribal or Urban Indian Clinics will be required to must use the Centers for Medicare & Medicaid Services Model QHP Addendum for Indian Health Care Providers.
+(See Appendix C Model QHP Addendum for Indian Health Care Providers).

-Federal rules currently require health issuers to adhere to rules regarding payment to non-contracted FQHCs for services when those services are covered by the QHP's benefit plan.
+Federal rules currently require health issuers to adhere to rules regarding payment to noncontracted FQHCs for services when those services are covered by the QHP's benefit plan.
 Certified QHPs will be required in their contract with the Exchange to operate in compliance with all federal rules issued pursuant to the Affordable Care Act, including those applicable to essential community providers.